Skip to content

 For example, it is common for a date column to be chosen as a partition column, thus storing all other data according to the date it belongs to.
 When creating partitioned data using the Add Partition component, it is vital that those partitioned columns have already been marked using this property.

-To use grid variables, tick the Use Grid Variable checkbox at the bottom of the Partition dialog.
+To use grid variables, select the Use Grid Variable checkbox at the bottom of the dialog.
+For more information, read grid variables.

 Location = column editor